Alcohol Freedom Coaching

 What I learned the hard way..

+Most men have a long and complicated story with alcohol.
 Mine stretches across nearly fifty years.
 Some parts were wild, some messy and much of it unfolded inside a culture where drinking simply felt normal.

-I’m sharing it because if you’re questioning alcohol in your own life, you may recognise parts of this journey and perhaps avoid some of the detours I took.
+I'm not sharing this because I want sympathy.
+I'm sharing it because if you're questioning alcohol in your own life, you may recognise parts of this journey and perhaps avoid some of the detours I took.

-My earliest experience with alcohol was at nine years old, sneaking leftover drinks after one of my mum’s lively neighbourhood gatherings.
-But drinking became a real part of my life when I joined the RAAF at age sixteen.
+My earliest experience with alcohol was at nine years old, sneaking leftover drinks after one of my mum's neighbourhood gatherings.
+But drinking became a real part of my life when I joined the RAAF at sixteen.
+We were young, far from home and working out what it meant to be adults.
+Drinking was how people relaxed, celebrated, bonded and escaped.
+For a long time I wore that identity comfortably.

 But alcohol was always there in the background, waiting for the quiet moments.